Origins of the Village of Waterford Through 1845

 They stopped along the way in Lockport, Indiana, staying with friends.
 In May, 1836, leaving their wives and a child behind, Barnes and Chapman packed up horses to continue west to this new government Territory of Wisconsin inquiring along the way about the land they were traversing.

 Previous authors have written that the pair probably stopped at Jambeau’s Trading Post in Skunk Grove, just west of the Racine settlement, to make inquiries about suitable waterpower in the area.
-They were told to follow the Indian trail they were already on – about a day’s ride west.
-There, they came across the Fox River and decided to stay since it had great potential for development.
-A story is written about Barnes and Chapman, spending the night by the Pishtaka River, now known as the Fox River.
-Upon waking, they discovered their head bandanas missing, apparently taken by mischievous Indians.
+They were told to follow the Indian trail they were already on – about a two day’s ride west.
+There, they came across the Pishtaka River and decided to stay since it had great potential for development.
+A story is written about Barnes and Chapman, spending the night by the river, now known as the Fox River, where upon waking, they discovered their head bandanas missing, apparently taken by mischievous Indians.
 Barnes, declared that it was a sign from God that this would be the place to settle5..

 Early settlers, Levi Godfrey and John Wade, preceded them about six months earlier to about a mile down the river, in today’s Village of Rochester, to harness the power at that point.